-Windy City Paws Walker, Nathaniel interviews Owner, Katie to discuss her adoption of Margot Flamingo and her a-ha moment that helped create Windy City Paws’s newest service offering: Training Walks.
+Windy City Paws Walker, Nathaniel interviews Founder, Katie to discuss her adoption of Margot Flamingo and her a-ha moment that helped create Windy City Paws’s newest service offering: Training Walks.

 From the beginning, Margot proved that when it comes to new puppies, especially rescues, you never know what you’re going to get.
 “She was totally black with a smidge of white on her nose.
 And now she’s totally gray, which is so funny.
 So definitely never get a dog based on what they look like, but we all know that, right?”